ClementNerma/NightOS/docs/README.md

 # Documentation

-Here is all the documentation about NightOS.
-Each file describes a specific thing ; you can find the list below.

-You can find the answer to [frequently-asked questions here](FAQ.md).
+Welcome to the documentation of NightOS.
+This directory contains all design and specification documents of the project.

 ## Foreword